 Parenting has to be the most fulfilling job in the whole world.
 However, it is not always easy!
 There are plenty of parenting challenges that every one of us faces.
 As a parent, you undoubtedly have your found yourself thinking- Did my child really just say that?
 Did my child really just do that?
 The best way to address parenting challenges is often to try to understand your child’s behavior and to help them problem solve effectively so that they can start to manage their behavior themselves.
 That is why I am very happy to have Dr. Sarah Hughes, a celebrity child psychologist as well a mother, share her down-to-earth, judgement-free parenting hacks for how to raise well-adjusted children.

 Dr. Sarah Hughes is the author of the brand new parenting book- Parenting Made Simple.
 I have placed my affiliate Amazon link below so you can easily order it for yourself.
 It’s a practical guide for dealing with parenting challenges.
 It provides parents with steps and tools to understand and help their child.
-Parents will learn the do’s and don’ts of managing their child’s behavior and discover effective solutions for the best chance at raising well-adjusted children.
+Parents will learn the do’s and don’ts of managing their child’s behavior.
+It covers common parenting problems and effective solutions for the best chance at raising well-adjusted children.